6 min read ResuFit Team

-Key factors that influence your ATS score include:
+Key factors that influence how ATS platforms rank your resume include:

 • Keyword relevance: Specific terms like “Python programming” versus generic phrases like “coding experience”